lukaspfisterch/execution-without-normativity/README.md

 This paper defines a minimal execution substrate.
 It is intentionally non-normative.
-Governed architectures can be built on top of it, but are out of scope.
+Governed or normative architectures may build on this model, but such layers are explicitly out of scope here.

+The paper (PDF) is the authoritative specification.
+This README is descriptive only.

 ## Build